AmibeSkyfy16/EnderBackpack/README.md

 ![Alt text](https://github.com/AmibeSkyfy16/EnderBackpack/blob/1.18.2/images/config_first_way.png)

-2. Players have to craft the backpack

-  Here is the configuration of the **config.json** file to use the second way
+2. Players have to craft the backpack<br/>Here is the configuration of the **config.json** file to use the second way

 ![Alt text](https://github.com/AmibeSkyfy16/EnderBackpack/blob/1.18.2/images/config_second_way.png?raw=true)
 And this is the craft